S-mishina/flexiblemockserver/README.md

 This document will give you the knowledge you need to operate your application with Kubernetes.

+This document allows embedded SREs to follow the points they need to be aware of when running applications on Kubernetes.

 ## Usage

 ### How to Install